 Conversion rate optimization (CRO) is an incredibly important step in your marketing process.
 No matter how well your strategy is working, the potential to test and improve is always there.

-Many marketers are hesitant to dive into CRO because there’s not really a set starting point for tests that works for every business.
+Many marketers are hesitant to dive into conversion rate marketing because there’s not really a set starting point for tests that works for every business.

 Let’s take a look at 2 categories of CRO you can use as a starting point, along with 6 specific tests you can try out on your own website.
 Did you know that WebFX is an experienced CRO agency that can help you run any number of CRO tests for your website?
 It’s true!

 Before we jump in, let’s start with a quick definition.

 Conversion rate optimization is the process of testing and adjusting elements on your website in order to maximize your conversions.

 In this context, a conversion is a step in your sales funnel – a new contact form submission, a purchased product, an email newsletter subscription, etc.

 How do you perform CRO tests?

 Most of the examples I use in this post are A/B tests.

 This means you take an element of your page, make a variation of it, and test the performance of the variation against the performance of the original.